-Examine problems with the process of informed consent for health care, describe the principles of informed consent, and discuss the implications of a good informed consent process.
+Examine problems with the process of informed consent for healthcare professionals, describe the principles of informed consent, and discuss the implications of a good informed consent processes in non-hospital settings.

 After completing this activity, learners will be able to:

 Describe strategies for clear communication about choices during the informed consent process.

 Describe strategies for presenting choices (e.g. showing structured decision aids encouraging questions).

 Describe appropriate ways to document and confirm informed consent, and to work as part of a team.

 No individual in a position to control or influence the content of this activity has reported relevant financial relationships with commercial interests.
 No commercial support was provided for this activity.

 The information and guidelines contained in this activity are generalized and may not apply to all practice situations.
 We recommend that legal advice be obtained from a qualified attorney for specific application to your practice.
 The information is intended for educational purposes and should be used as a reference guide only.

 Agency for Healthcare Research and Quality (AHRQ).
 Contract No. HHSA290201000031I, Task Order #3.
 The development and production of this course was a joint effort by AHRQ, Abt Associates, and The Joint Commission.